-Where $\mu{DC}$ is the mean change from baseline in the WOMAC Function Score for the Cingal group at 26 weeks and $\mu{DT}$ is the mean change from baseline in the WOMAC Function Score for the triamcinolone hexacetonide group at 26 weeks.
+Where $\mu{DC}$ is the mean change from baseline in the Endpoint Score for the Cingal Arm at 26 weeks, $\mu{DT}$ is the mean change from baseline in the Endpoint Score for the triamcinolone hexacetonide Arm at 26 weeks, and $\mu{DP}$ is the mean change from baseline in the Endpoint Score for the Placebo Arm at 26 weeks.
 Since there are three treatment groups in this study, this hypothesis will be tested using a one way ANOVA and constructing a contrast for this hypothesis.
-This process is the same as using a baseline function adjusted two-sample t-test with the common variance estimate from the ANOVA.
+This process is the same as using a baseline Endpoint Score adjusted two-sample t-test with the common variance estimate from the ANOVA.